API Reference

 GeneralizedHyperbolic

-fit(X, *, verbose=0, max_iter=200, tol=0.001, regularization='det_sigma_one', e_step_backend='cpu', m_step_backend='cpu', m_step_method='newton')[source]
+fit(X, *, algorithm='em', verbose=0, max_iter=200, tol=0.001, regularization='det_sigma_one', e_step_backend='cpu', m_step_backend='cpu', m_step_method='newton')[source]

-Fit GH distribution using EM.
+Fit GH distribution using EM or MCECM.

 Defaults to CPU backends and det_sigma_one regularization (GH has scale non-identifiability requiring |Sigma| = 1).